As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn More.

 I just love these new garden clogs I got!
 They are made in America, waterproof, deeply treaded and have a removable insert that helps them dry out faster.

 My pair of Sloggers is the ‘shoe’ version.
 Sloggers version of a ‘clog’ is a mule with a back-less design that wouldn’t work for the muddy conditions I am usually in.
 This regular shoe version keeps the entire foot out of seeping water, yet doesn’t create the sweaty conditions of a rubber boot.
 This shoe version offers a ‘heel bumper’ that makes it easy to pry off a muddy pair hands-free.
-Sloggers also sell rain boots…and based on how much I enjoy their shoes I should probably buy a pair.
+Based on how much I enjoy their shoes I should probably buy a pair of their Sloggers Rain Boots.

 The removable insert is a great innovation on several fronts.
 First of all, being able to remove the insert at all means the shoe will dry out much faster between uses and can even get the germ-killing benefits of sunlight.
 In addition, Slogger offers a ‘half size’ insert that allows you to adjust your shoe size down a half-step.
 They also offer two different kinds of inserts for men and women to better fit the type of Slogger you’ve purchased, plus being able to purchase replacements is a huge benefit!